Skip to content

 LIMIT 5;

-You can perform vector search on a column.
+The extension lets you run fast vector search on the Lance table.
 This returns the _distance (smaller is closer, so sort in ascending order for nearest neighbors).
 The example vector here is similar to the query "duck".

 SELECT animal, noise, vector, _distance